A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Small-scale fading

 \subsection{The Local Scattering Function}

 The local scattering function is typically used to characterize dynamic (non-stationary) channels~\cite{Matz2005, BernadoPhD}.
-When moving in a rich scattering and heavily shadowed environment, such as the industrial hall presented here, one might violate the \gls{wssus} assumption conventionally used, if considering the entire data set at once.
+When moving in a rich scattering and heavily shadowed environment, such as the industrial hall presented here, one might violate the \gls{wssus} assumption conventionally used, if considering the entire dataset at once.
 By treating the channel as a piece-wise stationary stochastic process -- i.e. the data is windowed into smaller parts where the \gls{wssus} assumptions approximately hold -- it is possible to extract the channel parameters in this local region.
-The local scattering function solves the problem by applying a time- and frequency-bound filter that moves over the data set.
-Following the methodology presented in \cite{BernadoPhD}, the sliding window indices in time and frequency are denoted as $k_t$ and $k_f$, respectively, and the size of the windows in time and frequency are denoted as $K$ and $N$, respectively.
-Following \cite{Zelenbaba2021}, $N = \Nfrequency$ and dropping the index $k_f$, the local scattering function for anchor $m$ at index time $k_t$, is estimated as
+The local scattering function solves the problem by applying a time- and frequency-bound filter that moves over the dataset.
+Following the methodology presented in \cite{BernadoPhD}, the sliding window indices in time and frequency are denoted as $k_t$ and $k_f$, respectively, and the sizes of the windows in time and frequency are denoted as $K$ and $N$, respectively.
+Following \cite{Zelenbaba2021}, the frequency window spans the entire measured bandwidth ($N = \Nfrequency$).
+Consequently, only a single frequency-window position exists and the index $k_f$ can be omitted and the local scattering function for anchor $m$ at index time $k_t$, is estimated as

 In \eqref{eq:local-scattering-functiom}, the matrix $\windowedH_{k_t}$ is the filtered channel matrix using the $I$ and $J$ separable band-limited discrete prolate spheroidal sequences: $I$ sequences in the frequency domain, and $J$ sequences in the time domain.
 For details, see \cite{Nelson2024} where the relations between indices and matrices are explained thoroughly.
-For the analysis performed here, the parameters $I$ and $J$ were chosen as $I = 1$ sequence over frequency and $J = 2$ sequences over time.
+For the analysis performed here, the parameters $I$ and $J$ were chosen as $I = 1$ sequence over frequency and $J = 2$ sequences over time \cite{Nelson2024}.
 The length $K$ of the window was first set to \num{150} to analyze the stationarity length in which the channel statistics is assumed to be wide-sense stationary.
 An overlap of the window of \SI{50}{\percent} was used.